A successful real estate agent who has been in the business 18 years runs up to me and says:

 - TV, radio, and billboards are too expensive (and I can’t tell if they are working)

-“I don’t understand, but I better get serious about this internet thing and find someone who does to help me/my company.”
+“I don’t have to understand it.
+But, I’d better get serious about this internet and social media thing and find someone who can help my company.”

 Look.
 You can get a website set up in 24 hours for free using sites Wix.